-Note: Like most Monmouth County parks, the trails are basically unblazed.
-On the trail map, a BLUE SQUARE denotes moderate and a GREEN CIRCLE is easy – they aren’t blazes.
-There are sometimes posts with the trail names on them at junctions, but those are quite sparse here.
-By referring to the map you can figure out your location OK, but the trails themselves are not marked.
+Note: Like most Monmouth County parks, on the trail map a BLUE SQUARE denotes moderate and a GREEN CIRCLE is easy – they aren’t trail markers or blazes.
+Junctions sometimes posts with the trail names on them but the trails themselves are usually not marked.

-0.0 – Look for the trail kiosk at the end of the parking lot.
-Turn RIGHT and walk along the paved Thompson Loop.
+0.0 – Look for the trail kiosk at the end of the parking lot to pick up the paved Thompson Loop.

-When the paved Thompson Loop curves to the right, look for a BLUE marker post at the treeline at left.
-Walk towards that and enter the woods.
+Shortly, when the paved Thompson Loop curves to the right, look for a BLUE marker post at the tree line at left.
+Walk LEFT towards that and enter the woods.